Glossary Terms Directory

 Petty cash

-Cash fund used to make an immediate purchase of a low-value supply item in situations where other campus purchasing alternatives cannot be used.
+A fund of money used to allow employees or students to make an immediate purchase of a low-value good or service from an outside vendor in situations where other campus purchasing alternatives cannot be used.
+Note: Some restrictions apply regarding the items that may be purchased.

 Physical inventory

-Process used to verify the existence, condition, and physial location of inventorial equipment maintained by each department or program.
+Process used to verify the existence, condition, and physical location of inventorial equipment maintained by each department or program.

 Principal investigator (PI)